 It always is.

-Telephone number 800-282-288-2, email address rush at EIB net.com.
+Telephone number 800-282-2882, email address rush at EIBnet.com.

-When I when I was talking to a caller from Kingston, New York, the C-SPAN caller from earlier today, I'd asked him if he could recall any other president about whom the media was so desperate to produce a legacy.
+I, ladies and gentlemen, erred greatly, and I must correct that error, when I was talking to a caller from Kingston, New York, the C-SPAN caller from earlier today, I'd asked him if he could recall any other president about whom the media was so desperate to produce a legacy.

-And I mentioned JFK as though not being one of those, uh Reagan, of course, not being one Carter, not being one Ford not being one, Bush 41 not being one.
+Reagan, of course, not being one, Carter not being one, Ford not being one, Bush 41 not being one.

-And the error there was was uh huge.
+And the error there was huge.

-The media they spent 30 years on Camelot.
+The media, they spent 30 years on Camelot.

 And what's interesting about it is Clinton came along, and we don't hear anything about it anymore.

-Uh oh, I want to make a prediction.
+Now, before we've got the Bush sound bites, oh, I want to make a prediction.

 I just made a prediction to Mr. Snerdley.